Here’s How Top Candidates in Gujarat and Himachal Pradesh Elections are Faring Currently

 Incumbent Chief Minister of Gujarat Bhupendrabhai Patel is contesting from the Ghatlodia constituency against Congress’ Ameeben Yagnik and AAP’s Vijay Patel.
 Born in Ahmedabad, the 60-year-old is a first-time MLA from the Ghatlodia seat.
 He had won his maiden seat by a margin of 1,17,000 votes in 2017, the largest margin in that election, defeating Congress candidate Shashikant Patel.
 It is believed that Bhupendrabhai holds strong influence in the Patidar community.
 The party had maintained that Bhupendrabhai would continue as Gujarat CM if the party wins the elections.

-Bhupendrabhai Patel is currently leading against Congress’ Ameeben Yagnik and AAP’s Vijay Patel.
+Bhupendrabhai Patel has been declared winner against Congress’ Ameeben Yagnik and AAP’s Vijay Patel.

 Hardik Patel (BJP) – Viramgam